attmme/Wazuh-SIEM-AWS-deploy/README.md

     ![Step 1](assets/1_wazuh_indexer/indexer/1.png)

-2. Modify the `config.yml` file according to your environment and save.
+2. Modify the `config.yml` file according to your environment and save (or create a new one if you skipped the downloading).
     ```
     nodes:
       indexer:
-        - name: node-1
+        - name: wazuh-indexer-1
           ip: "10.10.10.30"

       server:
         - name: wazuh-server
           ip: "10.10.10.31"

       dashboard:
-        - name: dashboard
+        - name: wazuh-dashboard
           ip: "10.10.10.32"
     ```